 Examples of functions that make a CMS enterprise-class include:

 - Content creation functions such as templating, workflow, and change management

 - Interoperability with adjacent technologies, such as sales force automation, marketing resource management, and web analytics

 - Support for real-time personalization at digital touchpoints

-CMS is a broad term with several different types of software that fall under its umbrella.
-Each of these categories was created to address a different need within companies, but over the years they have broadened their features so that there is little distinction between them.
+With an understanding of the CMS and its evolution, it's also important to note that CMS is a broad term with several different types of software that fall under its umbrella.
+Each of these categories were created to address different needs within companies, but over the years they have broadened their features leading to a lot of crossover, and very often, little distinction between them.